RicardoGaGu/qosf_tasks/README.md

 TODO

-- Write bonus conclusions on variational asnatz choice and plot MinDist vs Num Layers with different anstaz
-- Comment the apporach pon screening task 4
+- Comment the approach on screening task 4